How Our Unmet Needs Mess with Our Love Life

 The Impact of Childhood Unmet Needs on Our Relationships and Dating Life

-Have you ever wondered why your love life seems to be stuck in a never-ending loop of drama or disappointment?
+Have you ever wondered why your love life seems to be stuck in a never-ending cycle of dramatic or dissapointing relationships?

 Or why your relationships and dating experiences seem to be filled with challenges and patterns that just won't go away?